jakobbossek/locu/README.md

 Get in touch
 ============

-Please address questions regarding the usage of locur to the author [Jakob Bossek](j.bossek@gmail.com).
+Please address questions regarding the usage of locur to the author Jakob Bossek <j.bossek@gmail.com>.
 Feature requests are welcome.